Statistics of interfacial fluctuations of radially growing clusters: The Kardar-Parisi-Zhang Equation

 which is again a noisy diffusion equation and it can be explicitly solved in the deterministic limit $\epsilon=0$.
 We find in this case

 which corresponds to

 for given initial conditions $u(x,t_0)$ and $h(x,t_0)$.
+Note we are using the same shorthand notation for differentials and coordinates as in the Introduction.
 It is clear by regarding this formula that decorrelation at the deterministic level will happen for $\gamma > 1/2$.
 It is still necessary to find out if at the stochastic level this threshold will be moved to $\gamma > 2/3$.
 If we consider the dilution KPZ equation (\ref{dkpz}) then transforming Hopf-Cole we would find the nonlinear equation

 which may be thought of as a time dependent and spatially distributed version of the Gompertz differential equation~\cite{gompertz}.
 In this case it is not evident how to find an explicit solution at the deterministic level and what would be its decorrelation threshold.